 This post is updated every time we visit and dine at IKEA.

 We love IKEA, not just for the fun of going around, looking at home stuff, and playing with the toys allotted for kids.
-We also enjoy their food.
+We also enjoy their food – aside from being affordable, they have interesting combinations.
+At times, they would introduce new menus, or additions like breakfast staples, desserts, and take-away frozen options, and you just got to try.
 Here are some that we’ve tried on our visits (or those that we took pictures of).

 Köttbullar remains the favorites for lunch, there’s options for how many you’d like to have and you can also add some more for an additional price.
 You can choose from the original meat (mix of pork and beef), chicken, and vegetaballs (I just made this up, but this is the vegetarian version).

-If you come by early for Köttbullars, you can choose from their breakfast selection.
+If you come by a little early for Köttbullars, you can choose from their breakfast selection (or wait for lunch, usually at 11:30).
 There’s still croissant and coffee, but you can have gourmet breakfast : eggs, ham, salmon slices, cheeses, bread rolls, orange juice and coffee, or a power-breakfast of bacon and eggs.

 IKEA opened its biggest store in Vienna, and it has 7 floors, a rooftop and hotel rooms you can stay in for the night!
 It is also the greenest IKEA around, with humongous pots of pretty trees and all kinds of plants added on every corner possible.